Skip to main content

 Speed and Control

-Each year, students can design and build a robot to play against other teams in a game-based engineering challenge presented by the Robotic Education and Competition (REC) Foundation.
-Tournaments are held year-round at the regional, state, and national levels leading to the VEX Robotics World Championship each April.
+Each year, students can design and build a robot to play against other teams in a game-based engineering challenge, the VEX IQ Robotics Competition (VIQRC).
+Tournaments are held year-round at the regional, state, and national levels leading to the VEX Robotics World Championship each year.

-The VEX IQ Challenge is played on a 4’x8’ rectangular field.
+The VEX IQ Robotics Competition (VIQRC) is played on a 4’x8’ rectangular field.
 Teams program their robots to move around the field grabbing, tossing, and placing game pieces in scoring zones in order to earn the most points.

 In the 2019-2020 challenge entitled Squared Away, teams have to move balls in the squares as well as on top of the squares.
 Like Italy’s Trash Robot, the driver will purposefully move and teams will work together to collect and move the squares into the correct color space at the corners of the board.